kakrusch/docana-project-luka/README.md

 Hypothesis:
 - we expect differences

-## Background
-- literature on different uses of ok
-- different word senses

 #### What we did
- - count post number to pick corpora
- - extract explatives using POS tagger: adjust research question to OK

 ## Dataset
+The dataset used is
 Provide a short description of the dataset used in your project.
 Focus on highlighting the aspects that are particularly relevant to your work. what parts of the datas set we used and why
+ - count post number to pick corpora

 ## METHODS

-### prepocessing
+### Prepocessing

 ### Model Setup